Half-way between clean shaven and slightly scruffy, the 5 o’clock shadow is a short stubble beard that creates a smart, masculine look – that’s “in”.

 At this point you should have trimmed all of your face and neck hair down to around 1mm in length.

-Trim your neck hair down with a slightly shorter setting 0.5 (or as low as your trimmer will allow) as this will help accentuate the jawline and chin, and really bring out the defined, shadow look.
+Trim your neck hair down with a slightly shorter setting <0.5 (or shave right down to a close smooth finish) as this will help accentuate the jawline and chin, and really bring out the defined, shadow look.

 Use an electric razor (optional) to completely shave off your neck hair for a smooth, hair free finish.